 Derek Sharp, Owner of Supersonic Music & TreeHouse Custom Drums

 Howdy!
 First and foremost, I'm a Christian—not just a church attendant, I'm a sinner who has been saved by God's Grace, through the Holy Spirit, by the cleansing power of the blood of Jesus Christ.
-Next in line, I’ve been a husband to one fantastic woman since 1992, a father of three supergreat kids, grandpa of one, fosterdad of two little guys, and a musician since 1979.
+Next in line, I’ve been a husband to one fantastic woman since 1992, a father of three supergreat kids, grandpa of two, fosterdad of two little guys, and a musician since 1979.
 I've been drumming for longer than many of my customers have been alive.
-I’ve been teaching for over 29 years in various settings, but now mainly lecture/demonstrations at universities, libraries, schools, etc. plus my private studio, currently teaching one evening per week.
+I’ve been teaching for over 30 years in various settings, but now mainly lecture/demonstrations at universities, libraries, schools, etc. plus my private studio, currently teaching one evening per week.
 I also venture forth to various music festivals and conventions where I represent the store & TreeHouse Custom Drums.

 I grew up with music.
 Dad was a high school band director, and I just loved whacking on stuff.
 I'd always visited garage sales, flea markets, and music stores wherever I went, always looking for that cool cymbal or nifty snare.
 Although the hunt was fun, I was bothered by the haughty attitude of the some of the stores I visited.
 Over and over, I didn't seem good enough—sales dudes creepin' around like I was going to sneak that new snare up my sleeve (or more often just never bothering to talk at all); cool stuff in out-of-reach places WAY too often; and most frustrating of all, arrogant staff who didn't know what they were talking about but acting like they did.
 I thought that if I ever had a store, folks could relax, we’d become a resource for them, happy to serve and we'd never be afraid to say, "I don't know.”